-In parallel, we also announced the launch of our new "Mega" line of private label goods, including "Mega Home", that are sold in our "Mega Bool" and "Mega In Town" stores.
+Our supermarkets offer a wide selection of supermarket goods.
+The mix of products of each supermarket format varies to address the preferences of its target customers.
+Many of our supermarkets offer specialty departments such as full service bakeries, delicatessens, fresh meat and prepared food departments; certain supermarkets also contain franchise operations, which sell a variety of goods.
+In addition, we offer a range of "Non-Food" and "Near-Food" items and operate several houseware departments within most of our large stores.
+Furthermore, our supermarkets sell and market our "Mega" line of private label goods, including "Mega Home".
 Private label products provide customers with an attractive alternative selection of products that are comparable in quality to name brand products.
 We believe that our private label products enhance customer loyalty, differentiate our stores from those of our competitors and provide a competitive product to those offered by our suppliers.
 In addition, usually the average gross profit from private label products is higher than the average gross profit from other products.
-During December 2012, the products that we sold under the "Mega" private label constituted approximately 14% of our supermarket sales.
+During December 2013, the products that we sold under the "Mega" private label constituted approximately 11.3% of our supermarket sales.